olliebennett/course-calc/README.md

 ## Contributing

-If you've got any ideas for things to implement, get in touch here or via [OllieBennett.co.uk](http://olliebennett.co.uk).
+If you've got any ideas for things to implement, get in touch through GitHub or via [OllieBennett.co.uk](http://olliebennett.co.uk).

-If you've got the technical know-how, fork me and add the feature/fix yourself!
+If possible, fork the project, add the feature/bugfix yourself, and throw me a pull request!

 ## Changelog